grahambell/crab/README.rst

     Specifies the port on the Crab server, overriding the setting in the configuration file.

+CRABQUIET
+    If present and not set to 0/no/off/false then ``crabsh`` will not write fallback messages to standard output except in case of failure.
+Such messages would normally be sent by cron to the ``MAILTO`` address.
+    This option can also be specified via the client configuration files.

 CRABSHELL
     The shell which ``crabsh`` will use to invoke the cron job command.
     Defaults to ``/bin/sh`` regardless of the user's shell to replicate